Kate Fleetwood: Career

 In 2012, she was nominated for the Laurence Olivier Award for Best Actress in a Musical, for her performance as Julie in London Road at the National Theatre.

+Other activities

-She is patron of En Masse Theatre, and joint patron, with husband Rupert Goold, of Escape Arts' youth arts work.
+Fleetwood is patron of En Masse Theatre, and joint patron, with husband Rupert Goold, of Escape Arts' youth arts work.

 Personal life

-She is married to Rupert Goold, who directed her in Macbeth; they have a son and a daughter.
+Fleetwood is married to Rupert Goold, who directed her in Macbeth.